Resource Library for Real Estate Professionals

 Enter the assessed value and the municipal tax rate into this Property Tax Calculator to estimate current and future property taxes.
 To enter the mill tax rate as a percentage, move the decimal point to the left one place.
 (Note that towns that bill bi-annually may list a tax rate on the bill that is for half the year and this rate should be multiplied by 2 for the full year’s rate.)

-For the property valuation see Municipal Quick Links.
-Property cards found in the assessors’ databases and on GIS tax maps, valuation lists and tax bills all list the assessed value.
+Property cards found in the assessors’ databases and on GIS tax maps, valuation lists, and tax bills all list the assessed value.

 To estimate a property tax amount, multiply the net assessment by the tax rate, then divide by 1000.